-Get off your feet and unwind with a glass of sweet or dry wine at Ledge Rock Hill Winery in Corinth or grab your pass for the Schenectady Ale Trail to taste your way through five breweries.
+Get off your feet and grab your pass for the Schenectady Sips Craft Beverage Trail and taste your way through some of the area's best beers from IPAs and sours to porters and lagers, as well as spirits, mead, and everything in between.
+Check out the digital passport which gets you one pint, flight, or craft cocktail.
 Cider more your speed?
 Check out New York’s first farm cidery, Nine Pin Cider Works, and the family-friendly orchard, Saratoga Apple.

 Be mesmerized by marine life at VIA Aquarium in Schenectady or head to Ellms Family Farm in Ballston Spa for their corn maze, pumpkin patch, and multiple action zones, or cap off a day of apple picking with a refreshing cider slushy at the 98-acre Bowman Orchards in Rexford.